rmpfsilva/GuardTrack/replit.md

 - **Leave Management**: Includes a system for requesting, approving, and canceling leave, with a comprehensive yearly calendar view for planning.
 - **Mobile Responsiveness**: Fully responsive design across all devices, including Progressive Web App (PWA) functionality for mobile installation.
 Install prompts available on login page and in authenticated dashboards for easy mobile app installation.
 - **Email Invitation System**: Allows admins to invite new users via email using Gmail integration.
 - **Password Management**: Features for users to change their own password and a secure token-based password recovery flow.
-Admins can also reset user passwords.
+Super admins can reset passwords for any user via Settings page with comprehensive security validation.
 - **Notice Board**: Admins can post overtime opportunities and events for guards/stewards to apply to.
 Includes automatic push notifications to all subscribed users when new notices are posted.
 - **Push Notifications**: Web push notification system for real-time alerts about new opportunities.
 Guards can subscribe/unsubscribe via browser notifications.
 Uses service worker for offline notification delivery.
 - **Invoice System**: Comprehensive invoice generation with admin-configurable company settings.
 Admins can set company name, address, contact details, VAT/Tax ID, bank details, and custom invoice notes.
 Each site in billing reports has an "Invoice" button that generates professional, printable invoices with company branding and detailed billing breakdowns.